DimitriPalmer22/Studio-Docs/Projects/Summer Project/New Member Orientation.md

-### Quick Project Overview

 ### Go Over the Team Members (All 17)

 > Like 2/3 of the team is Relapse members, so most of us have worked together before / are pretty familiar.

 ##### Programmers
 - Dimitri Palmer (Lead Programmer lol)